winitzki/scall/tutorial/programming_dhall.md

 ```

 Can we  implement a function of type `LeibnizEqNat 0 1`?
-The code would need to return a function of type `f 0 → f 1` given an `f : Natural → Type`.
+The code would need to return a function of type `f 0 → f 1` given any `f : Natural → Type`.
 Because `f` is a parameter, nothing is known about the types `f 0` and `f 1`.
 These two types will be computed by the function `f` that converts natural numbers into types in an arbitrary and unknown way.
-So, a function of type `f 0 → f 1` is a function between two completely arbitrary types.
-It is impossible to implement such a function.
+So, a function of type `f 0 → f 1` is a function between two completely arbitrary types, which is impossible to implement.

 To see the problem more concretely, let us choose a function `f` such that `f 0` is the unit type `{}` and `f 1` is the void type `<>`.
 We call that function `unit_if_zero`:
 ```dhall